OVAL-Community/OVAL/oval-schemas/README.md

 ISO Schematron rules are embedded in `xsd:appinfo` elements in these XSD files.
 The embedded rules are authoritative; standalone `.sch` files are generated build artifacts and are not committed.

-Install the Python tooling dependencies and run the complete audit and regression suite:
+Install the Python tooling dependencies and run the complete audit and regression suite.
+These commands need a full checkout of the OVAL repository, since release branches contain only the schemas.

 ```sh
 python3 -m pip install -r tools/requirements.txt